 Our cabin insulation kits are made for quick and easy DIY installation.
 These kits include all the necessary components and fixings for floor and roof insulation.
-Roof insulation needs also to be covered with roofing shingles, felt or with another suitable exterior roof covering.
-For these purposes we offer various options at an extra cost or you can also visit your nearest construction market or a DIY store.
+Roof insulation sits above the cabin roof boards, is then covered with an OSB board and finally the roofing shingles, felt or with another suitable exterior roof covering.
+For the roof covering we offer various options at an extra cost or you can also visit your nearest DIY store and supply your own covering.
+See individual product pages for options on your chosen model.

 Our insulation boards have been specifically designed to eliminate thermal bridging.
 Boards include low emissivity foil facings, offering effective thermal performance within cavity air spaces.
 They provide reliable thermal insulation and long-term energy savings for buildings.

-Roof insulation kit consists of 25mm insulation boards, 12mm OSB boards and 50mm screws.
+Roof insulation kit consists of 25mm insulation boards and 11mm OSB boards.
 Place insulation boards on top of roof boards.
-Start from lower end of the roof, cover the entire roof with insulation boards and cut the last boards to size.
+Starting from the lower end, cover the entire roof with insulation boards and cut the last boards to size.
 Place the boards tightly to each other.
-Then place OSB boards on top of insulation boards and fix with screws in all four corners of each OSB board and one in center.
-Finally cover the roof with roofing felt, shingles or other type of roofing material.
-We recommend and supply Icopal self-adhesive roofing shingles for apex roofs and extra durable self-adhesive Firesmart roofing felt as well as EPDM roofing for pent- and flat roof cabins as well as for apex roof cabins.
+Then place OSB boards on top of insulation boards and fix with screws in all four corners of each OSB board and one in centre.
+Finally cover the roof with roofing felt, shingles or other types of roofing material.
+We recommend and supply Icopal self-adhesive roofing shingles for apex roofs and extra durable self-adhesive Firesmart roofing felt as well as EPDM roofing for pent and flat roof cabins.

 - Roof boards